AndreaFedeli99/Master_Course/Advanced_Programming/Exams/2023-06-20/README.md

     for _ in range(s.__size__):
         s.pop()
         print(s)
-    print("s1 should be a FullyStack!!!")
+    print("s1 should be a FullStack!!!")
     s1 = FullStack(10)
     print(s1)
     try: